-Dubai Municipality receives three new international standards certificates, including the world's first sludge treatment certificate in 2024
+Dubai Municipality Receives Three New International Standards Certificates, Including The World's First Sludge Treatment Certificate In 2024

 Date

-(MENAFN- Weber Shandwick) Dubai, United Arab Emirates, 17 December 2024: Dubai Municipality has added three new international standards certificates to its impressive list of achievements, including the world’s first certificate in the field of wastewater sludge treatment.
+(MENAFN- Dubai PR Network) Dubai, United Arab Emirates, 17 December 2024: Dubai Municipality has added three new international standards certificates to its impressive list of achievements, including the world's first certificate in the field of wastewater sludge treatment.
 The Municipality has also been awarded two additional certificates, marking the first time these have been granted in the Middle East, recognising its excellence in sustainable development management and organisational documentation systems management.

 These new certifications underscore Dubai Municipality's unwavering commitment to advancing critical areas and sectors within municipal work.
 This progress is guided by a pioneering and integrated institutional framework that fosters innovation, creativity, and future-readiness.